-- Shaggy Dog Story: In one episode, Shaun interviews the Chief Scientographer from Fortescue Metals.
+- "Shaggy Dog" Story: In one episode, Shaun interviews the Chief Scientographer from Fortescue Metals.
 Words cannot begin to describe it.

-- Shout-Out: Mainly to other Micallef works:
+- There are several of these to other Micallef works:

 - The line "Have you got some identification?", verbatim from The Micallef Program.